Posted October 2, 2018

 However, assistants of all ages tend to stay in the career; a large percentage of part-time dental assistants have been in the field for 20+ years.

 Most dental assistants are between 25 to 54 years old.
 Very few full-time dental assistants work past age 54 (only 8 percent).
-However, that metrics changes slightly for part-time assistants, who see a greater percentage of assistants working past 54 (18 percent).
+However, that metric changes slightly for part-time assistants, who see a greater percentage of assistants working past 54 (18 percent).
 This might be due to full-time assistants transitioning to part-time work.

 Over half (52 percent) of dental assistants have at least one child, and nearly 40 percent are the sole provider of income in their household.
 This gives reason to believe that a career as a dental assistant can be quite comfortable, despite the lower-than-average salary for some part-time assistants.